thinkocapo/replay/README.md

 [Sentry Developer Documentation](https://develop.sentry.dev/sdk/store)

 For some JSON files you have to manually change the platform.
 For instance, java errors and android errors both have `platform:java` so change the android one to `platform:android`.
 And other sdk's simply report a value of `platform:other` which isn't helpful for Replay to know what kind of error it is.
 This is a flawed design.
 Ideally, should decide based on the `Sdk.name` value.

+.NET Core events are platform:csharp and Maui events are platform:csharp.
+So to send events to a 'maui' Project in Sentry, update the maui event json to platform:maui (and the config.yaml with a maui section too).

 This project was originally called Undertaker because it featured a proxy middleman that captured events on their way to Sentry.
 Today, we take the event JSON's from Sentry.io and place them in Cloud Storage.